nizzzwa/my-saves/README.md

 ### Known Limitations

 - **Author extraction is best-effort.** LinkedIn's DOM changes frequently.
-The extension uses `span[aria-hidden="true"]` and semantic class selectors, with a junk filter to remove noise like "Status is offline".
+The extension uses `span[aria-hidden="true"]` and semantic class selectors with a junk filter to remove noise.
 - **No save date.** LinkedIn doesn't include the date a post was saved in the page DOM.
 - **LinkedIn DOM changes.** If LinkedIn ships a major redesign, selectors may need updating.